A TRADITIONAL AUTUMN IN SPAIN

 Today we share with you our favorite Barcelona fall traditions:

 Although the coincidence is unlucky, Catalan people celebrate our National Day (“La Diada”) on September 11th in memory of the defeat we suffered against the Bourbon army in 1714.
 For us, it is a day to think about what being Catalan means, rather than a celebration day.
 There’ll be political events around the Fossar de les Moreres, beside Santa Maria del Mar in the Born district.

 Week before the 24th of September

-La Mercè.
-The main festival of the city, honoring our holy patron, the Virgin of Mercy.
+September 24th is the day of La Mercè, our Lady of Mercy – patron saint of Barcelona, but the celebrations start days earlier: it’s the main festival of the city!
 Human towers, sardana dancing, folk demonstrations, traditional parades for children, the exciting fire run correfoc, concerts and street shows, and the spectacular firework and music festival Piromusical.
 In Plaça Catalunya near Portal de l’Àngel you will find an information point.

 1st of November

 In theory, we don’t celebrate Halloween in Barcelona (although you see more and more kids and teens dressing up influenced by what they see on the movies and TV).
 Instead, the local tradition is All Saints day.
 I won’t recommend you to visit a Barcelona graveyard (as locals will do to honor their beloved lost ones), but to visit a pastry shop and buy some panellets, delicious marzipan and nut sweets that are the traditional desert for this day.
 The night before, friends and relatives will be gathering to eat them to celebrate one of our favorite fall family traditions: La Castanyada.